Tuesday, October 22, 2024

 WHERE status = 'INVALID'

-The information you will receive will help you decide what step you should take next to recompile the objects.
+The information you will receive will help you decide on the next step to recompile the objects.

 If you experience difficulties trying to search for and fix invalid objects manually, dbForge Studio for Oracle may come to your aid as it offers extensive functionality allowing you to reduce the number of errors and rename the objects without breaking dependencies between them.
-Find out more on how best to recompile invalid objects with this tool here.
+Learn more about how to recompile invalid objects with this tool in the documentation.

 SQL Server

 SQL Server doesn’t allow finding mismatched objects directly.
-In most cases, you need to execute a script to make sure the object is invalid.
+In most cases, you must execute a script to ensure the object is invalid.
 This is extremely inconvenient, though.

-For that reason, let’s create a script that will search for invalid objects:
+For that reason, let us create and execute the script that will search for invalid objects:

 SELECT